the-dwellers/Fyre/docs/Tweaks and Ideas.md

 - [x] Rotten flesh in Composters
 - [x] Death to invisible players hides their name from chat
 - [x] Harvest crops with hoe
+- [x] Leather boots do not destroy crops

 ## Mechanic ideas